bmclean/puma-rack-timeout-debug/README.md

     ruby post.rb

-We should have 5 seconds of wait_time plus 8 seconds of wait_overtime.
+We have 5 seconds of wait_time plus 8 seconds of wait_overtime.
 This request (using the 3gslow throttle) exceeds 13 seconds, so we see:

     #<Rack::Timeout::RequestExpiryError: Request older than 13000ms.>

+Setting RACK_TIMEOUT_WAIT_OVERTIME=20 allows the payload to be fully received:

+    source=rack-timeout id=16a5369d-c196-45e4-879e-667db3902dcb wait=23000ms timeout=1000ms service=6ms state=completed at=info

 !!
-Stop the network throttle !!
+Remember to stop the network throttle !!

     throttle --stop --localhost